reliv/zf-config-factories/README.md

              * If your service is built with a factory, register your factory its self as service
              * and call it like this.
 This is how factories work in Symfony.
              * Not required if your service has no factory.
-             */
+             * Not compatible with the 'arguments' option (see above) */
             'factory' => [
                 ['FunModule\FactoryServiceName', 'createEmailTemplateApi']